 High-Risk Pregnancy and HIE

-“High-risk pregnancy” is a general term that encompasses a variety of conditions that require close monitoring and possible intervention.
+“High-risk pregnancy” encompasses a variety of conditions that require close monitoring and possible intervention.
 With proper medical management, women with high-risk pregnancies often deliver healthy babies.
-However, if medical professionals fail to recognize high-risk pregnancies and provide extra attention, the health of the mother and baby may be in danger.
-Conditions that make a pregnancy high-risk include (but are certainly not limited to) the following:
+However, the health of the mother and baby may be in danger if medical professionals don’t recognize high risk pregnancies and risk factors and manage these situations appropriately.
+These conditions require extra attention and care.

 HIE from Umbilical Cord Issues